 Our team worked with Dad, too, providing him with Nurturing Parenting Skills lessons and helping him determining the best way for him to approach Lily during their visits.
 This connection and support were vital over time as Lily’s confidence grew.
 She began asking Dad questions about his time away from her, which he worked hard to answer positively with some extra help and coaching from the Family Connections staff.

 After months of the team’s hard work, Lily has become fully comfortable during her visits with her dad and their bond has been rebuilt.
 Dad has continued to remain sober, employed, and independently supported.
-At her last visit, after opening her Christmas presents from Dad, Lily told her dad she couldn’t wait to spend more time with him.
+At her last visit, Lily told her dad she couldn’t wait to spend more time with him.
 When the visit was finished, Dad excitedly told his Case Manager how proud he is of how far they’ve come.
 He was moved to tears by Lily’s progress.

 Our Case Managers in the Family Connections program work hard to build a safe and happy environment at the Harmony House, so that all children feel supported there and are able to focus on their bonds with their parents.

 *Names and identifying information have been changed to protect client identities